pjtunstall/filler/README.md

 cp launch.sh filler./docker_image/
 ```

-This will let you run the container with `./launch.sh`, as a convenience, instead of having to type the elaborate run command in the code block that follows.
+This will let you run the container with `./launch.sh`, as a convenience, instead of having to type the elaborate run command, `docker run` etc., from the code block that follows.

 Navigate into the `docker_image` folder, then build and run the docker container: